 What Kirrkirr isn't.
 Looking at things from the reverse direction, Kirrkirr isn't a tool for building or maintaining dictionaries.
 Kirrkirr requires a well-structured dictionary to already exist, and doesn't help you with the mechanics of building one.
 However, it can be a very useful adjunct tool during the dictionary construction process, since the alternative visualizations that it provides can make it very easy to see errors, inconsistencies, and areas of incompleteness in a dictionary.
 For example, a common way to build up dictionaries is by semantic domains, and Kirrkirr lets you visualize the dictionary via semantic domains.

 Kirrkirr is designed so that it can work with almost any dictionary in XML format (XML is a new-ish, but already widespread standard for representing textual and other data, especially on the WWW).
-Most of our initial experience and papers concern applying the dictionary to Warlpiri, an Indigenous Australian language, but Kirrkirr now runs with dictionaries for a variety of languages, including Nahuatl, an Indigenous language of Mexico; Warumungu Warnman, Ngardi, Gurindji, Umpithamu; Bardi, Waanyi, Kaurna, Dharug, Wagiman; Biao Min; and even English.
+Most of our initial experience and papers concern applying the dictionary to Warlpiri, an Indigenous Australian language, but Kirrkirr now runs with dictionaries for a variety of languages, including Lushootseed, Nahuatl, an Indigenous language of Mexico; Warumungu Warnman, Ngardi, Gurindji, Umpithamu; Bardi, Waanyi, Kaurna, Dharug, Wagiman; Biao Min; and even English.
 Kirrkirr achieves this flexibility through use of a dictionary specification file (also in XML, mainly using XPath) which maps dictionary constructs to Kirrkirr constructs.
 Such a file does have to be written for each dictionary schema.
 Formatted entries are rendered using parameterized XSLT files, which can be customized for each dictionary schema.
 Other dictionary access is by XPath expressions accompanied by regular expression matching.
 The program is written in Java.
 Where possible we run it using current Java versions, but it is compatible with JDK1.1.8+Swing1.1 (!).
-(For years this was necessary so that we can run it on MacOS 8.1+ or 9 still present on old computers in Outback schools – but no more, in the 2010s!)
+(For years this was necessary so that we could run it on MacOS 8.1+ or 9 still present on old computers in Outback schools – but no more, in the 2010s!)
 For example, this picture shows Kirrkirr 4.0.2 running (slowly!) on a Power Macintosh 7500/100 under MacOS 8.6 in July 2005.*

-Following initial discussions between Jane Simpson and Nitin Indurkhya, Kirrkirr was initially designed by Kevin Jansz, Christopher Manning, and Nitin Indurkhya.
-Jane Simpson, Miriam Corris, Susan Poetsch, Ben Hutchinson, and others have contributed design ideas and work in user testing and dictionary usability, 1999–2004.
-Further development and programming was done by students at Stanford and Nanyang Technological University from 2000–2002 by Vijay Chemburkar, Jessica Halida Harjono, Kevin Jansz, Andrew Lim Hong Lee, Kevin Lim, Madhuvanti Pawar, Andrei Pop, Jim Wee Sng, Conrad Wai, with especially big contributions by Kristen Parton.
+Following initial discussions between Jane Simpson and Nitin Indurkhya, Kirrkirr was initially designed and built by Kevin Jansz, Christopher Manning, and Nitin Indurkhya, during 1998–1999.
+Jane Simpson, Miriam Corris, Susan Poetsch, Ben Hutchinson, and others contributed design ideas and work in user testing and dictionary usability, 1999–2004.
+Further development and programming was done by students at Stanford and Nanyang Technological University from 2000–2002 by Vijay Chemburkar, Jessica Halida Harjono, Andrew Lim Hong Lee, Kevin Lim, Madhuvanti Pawar, Andrei Pop, Jim Wee Sng, Conrad Wai, with especially big contributions by Kristen Parton.
 Since 2003, maintenance and occasional further development has been done by Christopher Manning.